 Besides, most yards have a mix of shady areas and sunny areas.
 So one kind of grass throughout is seldom the best approach.

-Whether you intend to sell your home or live in it for many years to come, you must avoid these 6 lawn care mistakes that can ruin your lawn in North Carolina & New Jersey.
+Whether you intend to sell your home or live in it for many years to come, you must avoid these 6 lawn care mistakes that can ruin your lawn in throughout the USA.
 And then there’s the other side of the coin: the things you do need to do for a beautiful, lush lawn.